DeanCording/owonb35/README.md

         -d               Timestamp measurements with date/time
         -c               Comma separated values (CSV) output
         -j               JSON output
+        -n               Scale measurements to nano units
         -u               Scale measurements to micro units
         -m               Scale measurements to milli units
         -b               Scale measurements to base units
         -k               Scale measurements to kilo units
         -M               Scale measurements to mega units
-        -n               Output just the measurement without the units or type for use with feedgnuplot
+        -x               Output just the measurement without the units or type for use with feedgnuplot
         <device_address> Address of Owon multimeter to connect
                           otherwise will connect to first meter found if not specified
 ```